Native Languages of the Americas: Gros Ventre Legends, Myths, and Stories

 Nihaat (also spelled Nihant, Nixant, and

 Nihaat is the spider trickster of the Gros Ventre tribe.
-It is pronounced nih-hawt or nih-hawt-ah.
+His name is pronounced nih-hawt or nih-hawt-ah.

 Nihaat is an interesting figure-- in some tales he plays the typical trickster/transformer role common to Algonquian tribes, making more or